K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='23'></div> 2.7 Deployment

-When an application is deployed on the PaaS-TA platform, the deployed application can be used by connecting the service provided by the PaaS-TA platform.
+When an application is deployed on the PaaS-TA platform, the deployed application can be used by connecting to the service provided by the PaaS-TA platform.
 You can access the service by accessing the application environment variables of the PaaS-TA platform only when it is executed on the PaaS-TA platform.

 ### <div id='24'></div> 2.7.1 PaaS-TA Platform Login